Divorce affects every aspect of your life. Asking questions important to

 I will help you put your checklist together and answer all your questions.

-For over 35 years I have been successfully helping divorcing spouses to
+For more than 35 years I have been successfully helping divorcing spouses

-find the best path to divorce.
-I will help you too!
+to find the best path to divorce, and I will help you, too!

 I look forward to speaking with you.

-Brenner is referred to as the “Lawyer's Lawyer” and is
+Lois Brenner is referred to as the “Lawyer's Lawyer” and

-recognized for handling sophisticated and complex cases discretely and
+is recognized for handling sophisticated and complex cases discretely

-creatively, including those involving high net worth individuals, business
+and creatively, including those involving high net worth individuals,